Full Name: Ralph Dale Earnhardt Jr.

 Birthdate: Oct.
 10, 1974

-Dale Earnhardt Jr. is a third-generation driver in a family forever connected to the sport of stock-car racing, and while his innate ability behind the wheel comes from Earnhardt DNA, his competitive driving style and keen business sense are all his own.
-His flair for originality and common-sense charisma have helped propel him to become one of the most popular figures in sports.
-Race fans have selected him a record 12 consecutive times as the winner of NASCAR’s Most Popular Driver.
+Dale Earnhardt Jr. is a third-generation driver in a family forever connected to the sport of stock-car racing, and while his innate ability behind the wheel comes from Earnhardt DNA, his competitive driving style and business savvy are all his own.
+His common-sense charisma and flair for originality have helped propel him to become one of the most popular figures in sports.
+Race fans have selected him a record 14 consecutive times as NASCAR’s Most Popular Driver.
 Earnhardt tops all NASCAR and IndyCar drivers on MVPindex’s social media power rankings.
-His appeal is not limited to NASCAR’s loyal race fans, as he has appeared on Harris Interactive’s annual survey of America’s Top 10 Favorite Athletes, frequenting the list with such names as LeBron James, Michael Jordan, Peyton Manning and Derek Jeter.
+His appeal is not limited to loyal race fans, as Earnhardt has appeared on Harris Interactive’s annual survey of America’s Top 10 Favorite Athletes, frequenting the list with such names as LeBron James, Michael Jordan, Peyton Manning and Derek Jeter.

-The 2015 season marks Earnhardt’s 16th in NASCAR Sprint Cup Series competition.
-Through 2014, the native of Kannapolis, North Carolina, has amassed 23 career victories, including the 2004 and 2014 Daytona 500.
-His 23 victories tie him for 31st on NASCAR’s all-time race winners list.
-He also has six non-points wins (three in the Budweiser Duel, two in the Sprint Unlimited and one All-Star Race victory).
+The 2017 season marks Earnhardt’s 18th full-time year in NASCAR Cup Series competition.
+Through 2016, the native of Kannapolis, North Carolina, has amassed 26 career victories, including the 2004 and 2014 Daytona 500s.
+His 26 victories tie him for 29th on NASCAR’s all-time race winners list.
+He also has 13 pole positions and eight non-points wins (five in the Daytona 500 qualifying Duel, two in the Clash and one All-Star Race victory).
 Even though he was sidelined for the second half of the 2016 season with a concussion, Earnhardt still managed to find success, scoring a victory in his preseason Daytona 500 qualifying Duel and earning four runner-up finishes through the first 18 races.
-Overall, Earnhardt has qualified for the Chase for the NASCAR Sprint Cup seven times (2004, 2006, 2008, 2011, 2012, 2013 and 2014).
+Overall, Earnhardt has qualified for the NASCAR playoffs eight times (2004, 2006, 2008, 2011, 2012, 2013, 2014 and 2015).

 Earnhardt’s role as a team owner and businessman continues to enjoy its own ascent separate from his driving career.
-JR Motorsports employs more than 120 people and fields three full-time entries in the XFINITY Series, in addition to a part-time Camping World Truck Series team and two late model stock cars competing regionally in the southeast.
-Led by the team’s nine victories in 2014, JR Motorsports has scored 21 XFINITY Series wins since its inception in 2006.
-Chase Elliott earned the company’s first XFINITY Series championship in 2014 with teammate Regan Smith completing a one-two sweep of the top spots in the drivers’ standings.
-Racing weekly at Hickory Motor Speedway, Josh Berry secured the JRM late model program’s second track championship in three years.
+JR Motorsports employs more than 140 people and fields four full-time entries in the Xfinity Series, in addition to two late model stock cars competing regionally in the Southeast.
+From its inception in 2006, JR Motorsports has scored 31 Xfinity Series wins after adding five in 2016.
+Chase Elliott earned the company’s first Xfinity Series championship in 2014 with teammate Regan Smith completing a one-two sweep of the top spots in the driver standings.
+Josh Berry secured track championship honors for the JRM late model program racing at Motor Mile Speedway (2012) and Hickory Motor Speedway (2014).

-Fans and media selected Earnhardt as one of the top-three XFINITY Series drivers of all-time in a 2006 NASCAR poll.
-Earnhardt’s 23 victories rank 10th on the all-time XFINITY Series wins list.
-His two championships in 1998 and 1999 introduced him to the NASCAR history books, and his accomplishments throughout the ensuing decade reinforced his place in them.
+Fans and media selected Earnhardt as one of the top-three Xfinity Series drivers of all-time in a 2006 NASCAR poll.
+Earnhardt’s 24 victories rank him tied for 10th on the all-time series wins list.
+His two championships, in 1998 and 1999, introduced him to the NASCAR history books, and his accomplishments throughout the ensuing decade reinforced his place.
 On July 2, 2010, Earnhardt scored a popular victory at Daytona International Speedway in a throwback blue-and-yellow No. 3 Chevrolet made famous by his father in the mid-1980s.
-It was Earnhardt’s sixth XFINITY Series victory at Daytona, which ranks second all-time behind Tony Stewart and Earnhardt Sr. with seven each.
+It was Earnhardt’s sixth Xfinity Series victory at Daytona, which ranks second all-time behind Tony Stewart and Earnhardt Sr. with seven each.
 On April 23, 2016, Earnhardt Jr. scored his most recent Xfinity Series victory, and his first in a JRM entry, at Richmond International Raceway.

-With crossover appeal unmatched by any other athlete, Earnhardt Jr. continues to garner media attention worldwide.
-He has appeared on more than 150 magazine covers and has been featured in high-profile publications such as Maxim, Rolling Stone, GQ, Men’s Journal, Sports Illustrated, People magazine, The New York Times Magazine and TV Guide.
+With crossover appeal that stretches beyond his accomplishments as an athlete in NASCAR, Earnhardt continues to garner media attention worldwide.
+He has appeared on more than 150 magazine covers and has been featured in high-profile publications such as Maxim, Rolling Stone, GQ, Men’s Journal, Sports Illustrated, People Magazine, The New York Times Magazine, Men’s Fitness and TV Guide.

-In 2012, Forbes magazine ranked Earnhardt seventh overall in their list of “Most Influential Athletes.”
-In January 2013, BusinessWeek magazine named Earnhardt to its top 100 most influential people in sports, ranking him 38th overall.
+In 2012, Forbes magazine ranked Earnhardt seventh overall on its list of “Most Influential Athletes.”
+In January 2013, BusinessWeek magazine named Earnhardt to its top 100 most influential people in sports.
 The Charlotte Observer listed him sixth among the top-25 most influential in NASCAR in 2014.
 In July 2014, Harris Poll rated Earnhardt tied for fifth in its “America’s Favorite Sports Star” rankings, and rated him tied for eighth in the category in September 2015, marking his 11th appearance in the top 10.
 In May 2016, ESPN ranked Earnhardt as the most famous auto racing driver in the world.
 Earnhardt tops all NASCAR and IndyCar drivers on MVPindex’s 2016 social media power rankings.
 He has a following of more than 5.2 million across his three main social media platforms – Twitter, Facebook and Instagram.

-Earnhardt’s business savvy extends beyond the track.
+Earnhardt’s business sense extends beyond the track.
 In 2006, he started Hammerhead Entertainment, a one-stop-shop production company that produces shows for multiple national television networks.
 In April 2008, Earnhardt extended his entrepreneurship into the Charlotte, North Carolina, entertainment scene, as he opened Whisky River, an uptown bar and nightclub located in the EpiCentre.
 In May 2015, Whisky River expanded to include a location at the Charlotte Douglas International Airport.
 Earnhardt launched “Dirty Mo Radio,” a podcast network, in February 2013, which features race recaps as well as behind-the-scenes insight from Earnhardt, team members, family members and others.
 The free podcasts can be found on dalejr.com and other outlets such as iTunes, SoundCloud and Stitcher.

 While the obligations of being a driver and team owner occupy much of his time, Earnhardt is active in charities and non-profit organizations.
 In 2007, he launched The Dale Jr. Foundation, a charity dedicated to giving underprivileged individuals, with a focus on youth, the resources to improve their confidence, education and the opportunity to achieve extraordinary goals.
-The Dale Jr. Foundation has contributed to more than 300 local and national organizations.
+The Dale Jr. Foundation has contributed to more than 400 local and national organizations.
 He also is involved with the Make-A-Wish Foundation.
 In May 2010, Make-A-Wish recognized Earnhardt as one of only a handful of athletes who has facilitated more than 200 “wishes” for kids battling terminal or life-threatening illnesses.
-The occasion was documented by ESPN SportsCenter’s “My Wish” series, in which Earnhardt invited 16-year-old Jeffrey Buzzell to race go-karts at his home in Mooresville, North Carolina, and join the No. 88 crew during the 2010 Sprint All-Star race at Charlotte Motor Speedway.
+The occasion was documented by ESPN SportsCenter’s “My Wish” series.
 In recognition of his career achievements as a champion driver, team owner and philanthropist, Earnhardt was named the recipient of the 2014 NMPA Myers Brothers Award, a prestigious accolade recognizing those who have made outstanding contributions to the sport of stock car racing.
 In 2016, a harmless tweet from Earnhardt about his sandwich of choice, Hellmann’s mayonnaise and banana on white bread, went viral and triggered an outpouring of donations for Blessings in a Backpack, which provides food for children who face hunger on weekends when they are out of school.

-Earnhardt’s hobbies include listening to music, computer gaming and continuously quenching his thirst for NASCAR history.
+Earnhardt’s hobbies include listening to music, traveling and continuously quenching his thirst for NASCAR history.
 He enjoys spending time on his property affectionately known as Dirty Mo Acres.
-It consists of a vintage Western-style town, a paintball course and five miles of ATV trails.
+It consists of a vintage Western-style town, a treehouse, a paintball course and five miles of ATV trails.